-Public hearing held in Senate Ways and Means on 2/25; Executive Action (Vote) taken on 2/27 with adoption of substitute bill in Senate Ways & Means: Passed Senate Floor 32-16 on 3/12 with adoption of striker: Public hearing held in House Early Learning & Human Services on 3/25: Executive Action (Vote) taken in House Early Learning & Human Services on 3/28 with adoption of striker; Public hearing held in House Appropriations on 4/5; Executive Action (Vote) taken in House Appropriations on 4/8 with adoption of striker; In House Rules until co-pays are transitioned to be per child in 2026.
+Public hearing held in Senate Ways and Means on 2/25; Executive Action (Vote) taken on 2/27 with adoption of substitute bill in Senate Ways & Means: Passed Senate Floor 32-16 on 3/12 with adoption of striker: Public hearing held in House Early Learning & Human Services on 3/25; Executive Action (Vote) taken in House Early Learning & Human Services on 3/28 with adoption of striker; Public hearing held in House Appropriations on 4/5; Executive Action (Vote) taken in House Appropriations on 4/8 with adoption of striker: Passed House Floor 87-10 on 4/23 with adoption of striker: To Senate for Concurrence in House Amendments until co-pays are transitioned to be per child in 2026.
 Maintains the repeal of eligibility for applicants in apprenticeships and employees of child care businesses.
 Also makes the expanded definition of "eligible child" for ECEAP effective 7/1/25 instead of 7/1/26.
 Further removes categorical eligibility for ECEAP of children receiving basic food benefits through SNAP or the state food assistance program.
 Additional amendment to the striker directs DCYF to adopt a rule that requires WCCC subsidy payments to child care providers to occur when child care is expected to begin, and another rule that prohibits providers from claiming payment when a child has not attended at least one day within the authorization period in the previous month.
 Further removes language that sets a household's 12-month authorization to begin on the date that child care is expected to begin.
 Additionally directs DCYF to publish a cost of quality child care and market rate study and submit to relevant legislative committees by 6/1 of even-numbered years.